McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/5_Optics/2_KB_mirrors/README.md

 # Exercise 2.
 Kirkpatrick Baez (KB) mirrors

 The aim of this exercise is to replace CRL stack with a Kirkpatrick Baez focusing system in McXtrace.

+- :warning: If you haven't followed the CRL exercise, get the corresponding solution [here](https://raw.githubusercontent.com/McStasMcXtrace/McCode/master/mcxtrace-comps/examples/Test_CRL_Be.instr)

 We will use two instances of a single curving mirror model: `Mirror_curved`, to focus the beam in the same manner as exercise 1, i.e. focus the beam at a pt 10 m downstream from the focusing system at 31.5 m downstream from the source.

 <img src="https://www.j-tec.co.jp/english/wp-content/themes/j-tec-corp/images/page/img_en_kb-mirror3.jpg">